Learn Why

 Know when to intervene and when to let the bees lead

 This class is all about learning through care and observation.
 You’ll wear protective gear, handle frames under expert supervision, and ask questions at a relaxed, supportive pace.
-This is hands-on beekeeping focused on stewardship, not extraction.
+Our focus is on stewardship of healthy honey bee colonies.

 Why learn with Sister Creek Hives?